 With all the precautions, little we realized we were in for much bigger disasters to come.
 And we did not expect one when we just took Jasmine for x-rays.

 Hubby dropped her off at the vet and went running some errands.
-It was supposed to be a couple-hour deal; quick and easy.
+It was supposed to be a couple-hour deal, quick and easy.

-Instead of getting a call that Jasmine was ready to be picked up to go home, he got a call that Jasmine suffered severe hyperthermia, and they were going to keep her until they can get her stabilized.
+Instead of getting a call that Jasmine was ready to be picked up to go home, he got a call that Jasmine suffered severe hyperthermia, and they were going to keep her until they could get her stabilized.
 What???

 That day we almost killed our dog.